luco17/personalSite/src/content/books/poorCharliesAlamanac.md

 40. Beware of careful procedures leading to overconfidence in outcomes.

-41. "Your mistaken professors were too much influenced by "rational man" models of human behavior from economics and too little by "foolish man" models from psychology and real-world experience."
+41. "Your mistaken professors were too much influenced by ‘rational man’ models of human behavior from economics and too little by ‘foolish man’ models from psychology and real-world experience."

 42. "The ethical rule is from Samuel Johnson, who believed that maintenance of easily removable ignorance by a responsible officeholder was treacherous malfeasance in meeting moral obligation."

 43. "If you would persuade, appeal to interest and not to reason."

 44. "Berkshire's whole record has been achieved without paying one ounce of attention to the efficient-market theory in its hard form, and not one ounce of attention to the descendants of that idea, which came out of academic economics and went into corporate finance and morphed into such obscenities as the capital asset pricing model, which we also paid no attention to...
-One of the worst examples of what physics enby did to economics was cause adoption of hard-form efficient-market theory."
+One of the worst examples of what physics envy did to economics was cause adoption of hard-form efficient-market theory."

 45. "His trouble is his craving for false precision... so economics should always emulate physics' basic ethos, but its search for precision in physics-like formulas is almost always wrong in economics."

 46. In what circumstances can you raise the price and get more sales?
-Charlie gives the example where you pass a proporiton of the higher price to a broker, who is then incentivised to sell more for you: "You're bribing the broker to betray his client and put the client's money into the high-commission product.
+Charlie gives the example where you pass a proportion of the higher price to a broker, who is then incentivised to sell more for you: "You're bribing the broker to betray his client and put the client's money into the high-commission product.
 This has worked to produce at least a trillion dollars of mutual fund sales."

 47. "I'll go further: I say economic systems work better when there's an extreme reliability ethos.
 The traditional way to get a reliability ethos, at least in past generations in America, was through religion.
 The religions instilled guilt.
 We have a charming Irish Catholic priest in our neighborhood, and he loves to say, "Those old Jews may have invented guilt, but we perfected it."
 This guilt, derived from religion, has been a huge driver of a reliability ethos, which has been very helpful to economic outcomes for man."